normnXT/note-keeper/README.md

 ## Production and deployment

-The client is hosted on Netlify at `https://notekeeper.xyz/` or `https://www.notekeeper.xyz/`, and the server is hosted on Heroku at `https://api.notekeeper.xyz/`.
-The services both provide an API to enter and store environment variables, and no `.env` file is required.
+The client is deployed on Netlify at `https://notekeeper.xyz/` or `https://www.notekeeper.xyz/`, and the server is deployed on Heroku at `https://api.notekeeper.xyz/`.
 SSL certificates are handled by Heroku's Automated Certificate Management (ACM) service.
-Docker is used in development only.
+The database is hosted on MongoDB Atlas in production and is managed in MongoDBCompass.
+The database uses a Docker image/volume in development for persistent isolated data.

 ## Significant roadblocks during development and their solutions